The English major is flexible, enabling majors to study abroad for at least one semester or through a summer program.

 Some programs offer courses that may be eligible to receive major credit, pending course completion and consideration of the syllabus and course work study by the English Department.
 Students should talk with their advisor, consult with the registrar, and meet with the chair while deciding which study abroad program makes sense for their overall academic plan and needs.

-- Taught by British scholars primarily from the Cambridge University community
+- British scholars, most from the Cambridge University community

-- Based on a curriculum that replicates the British educational system
+- Curriculum that replicates the British educational system

-- Specifically chosen so that students can experience their subjects first-hand
+- Topics chosen specifically so that students can experience their subjects first-hand